kitallis/dotemacs/README.md

 * Straight / package manager configuration goes in `init.el`
 * Configurations broadly categorized go in their own `conf/*.el` files
-* Customizations / overrides can go in `init-user.el` and are loaded last
 * Run `M-x straight-freeze-versions` to keep the lockfile updated for all `straight` recipes

 ## Installing Emacs